Statistics have shown the hardest decision for startup has to do with choosing a technology or language to use.

 |Learning curve||The learning curve is partially less than Rails.
 It is flexible and easy to understand for frontend developers to pick and not restricted to only developers from background.||Though learning Rails is easy, you might need to know and understand the attributes like arrays, objects, classes, Ruby-level methods etc that are important and that takes considerably much time.|

 |Finding Talent||It is quite easy to find NodeJs developers as most frontend and backends developers have experience with NodeJS.||Contrary to that, It can be hard to find Ruby on Rails developer with a good experience in the language and framework.|

 |Pricing||The price for developing your application using this framework tends to be higher because it takes more time.||On the contrary, you tend to pay less because Rails helps you develop your project faster.|

-Both technologies can help you achieve same results but Rails is perfect when you want to move at a high pace, unlike Node.JS.
-When building your application, the language or framework doesn’t really matter but the execution that matters.
+Both RoR and Node JS can help you achieve same results, but Rails is perfect when you want to move at a high pace, unlike Node.JS.
+When building your application, the language or framework doesn’t really matter but the execution matters a lot.
 Analyze the pros and cons, features and then get started.